Quick Start

 ┗ package-lock.json

-The directory node_modules contains installed dependencies, like tools and frameworks, whose versions are managed with package.json and package-lock.json.
-The file codecept.json has a basic configuration to run CodeceptJS with Google Chrome and you can change it to fit your needs.
+The directory `node_modules` contains installed dependencies, like tools and frameworks, whose versions are managed with `package.json` and `package-lock.json`.
+The file `codecept.json` has a basic configuration to run CodeceptJS with Google Chrome and you can [change it](https://codecept.io/configuration/) to fit your needs.

-The file features/search.testcase should look like this:
+The file `features/search.testcase` should look like this:

 # Generated with ❤ by Concordia